jl4r1991/SnakeQlearning/README.md

 Implementation of Q-learning with the game of snake.

 ## Write Up
-I have a detailed write up about the algorithm here: https://towardsdatascience.com/teaching-a-computer-how-to-play-snake-with-q-learning-93d0a316ddc0
+I have a detailed write up about the algorithm here:<br>
+https://towardsdatascience.com/teaching-a-computer-how-to-play-snake-with-q-learning-93d0a316ddc0

 ## Dependencies